Koshak1013/HuananzhiX99_BIOS_mods/README.md

 1. After launching ThrottleStop, press FIVR
 2. In the "FIVR Control" block, "CPU Core" is marked, which means we change the offset on the cores.
 3. In the "CPU Core Voltage" block, select "Unlock Adjustable Voltage", lower the "Offset Voltage", for example, to -100mV and click Apply.
 If the system freezes or we see a blue screen, then such an offset is definitely not suitable for us, we reboot the system and try -95mV, etc.
-4. If everything seems to be stable, then we launch the OCCT program, set the test mode "OCCT / large data set / number of auto threads / SSE instruction set".
+4. If everything seems to be stable, then we launch the [OCCT](https://www.ocbase.com/), set the test mode "CPU/large data set/auto thread count/SSE instruction set".
 Why SSE and not AVX?
 Because under AVX load, the processor switches to another operating mode, adds voltage and decreases frequency.
 This will not work when testing the stability of the cores.
 Before running the test, we take care of proper cooling of the processor, VRM area and RAM (it can throttle without additional cooling).
 5. We run the test.
 If the system freezes or we see a blue screen (usually the CLOCK_WATCHDOG_TIMEOUT error), then we reduce our offset and continue testing until stability appears (30 minutes of testing is enough).
 This will be our core value.

 Next, we move on to the cache test (you can start with -125mV).
 Optimally test the cache in LinX (tested on [v0.6.5](https://github.com/sanekgusev/LinX-old/releases/tag/0.6.5)), set the 8192MB memory setting, press Start.
 In case of instability, a blue screen is possible (usually a WHEA_UNCORRECTABLE_ERROR error).
 5 minutes of the test is enough.